AdobeDocs/campaign-web.en/help/v8/email/message-tracking.md

 >[!NOTE]
 >
 >Marketing-type email messages must include an opt-out link, which is not required for transactional messages.
-The message category (**[!UICONTROL Marketing]** or **[!UICONTROL Transactional]**) is defined at the channel surface (i.e. message preset) level and when creating the message.
+The message category (**[!UICONTROL Marketing]** or **[!UICONTROL Transactional]**) is defined at the channel surface level and when creating the message.

 A specific link to the mirror page should be added in all your email messages.
 Learn more about the mirror page in [this section](mirror-page.md).